MechLizard/Wiki_Pathfinding/readme.md

   which one is the quickest to find the target article.
 - Display the section that the links were found in.
 - Display whether a link is a redirect to another article.
+- On our website that we made, we've created the feature to randomize two articles into the search fields

 ## The Data
 TODO: Include the number of articles
 A dump of the English Wikipedia was provided by Wikipedia, which included every article (without revisions, images, or files) that was available at the time of the dump (January 20, 2024). ~91GB worth of text uncompressed.
+Approx --- articles were used here.

 A dump of the simplified English Wikipedia was used for testing as it was significantly smaller (~1GB).
+Approx 370004 articles were used here.

 Dumps can be accessed here: https://dumps.wikimedia.org/